 Loading time has always been a major issue with panorama display and it is not always easy to balance loading time and panorama quality.
-As you can guess, the better quality, the longest loading time.
+As you can guess, the better quality, the longest the loading time.

 Technology keeps improving but there are a few things you can do to avoid having the visitor waiting 30 seconds for your awesome panorama to load (he won’t wait, anyway):

 The first one is decreasing the size of the original image file you are using.
-If you have read the previous parts of this tutorial, you might remember that I mentioned that a 6000-8000 pixel wide image is enough for an enjoyable full screen display.
-Of course, a 20,000 pixel panorama will be super sharp and detailed and beautiful, but no one will look at it because it will take ages to load.
+If you have read the previous parts of this tutorial, you might remember that I mentioned that a 6000-8000 pixel wide image is enough for an enjoyable full-screen display.
+Of course, a 20,000-pixel panorama will be super sharp and detailed and beautiful, but no one will look at it because it will take ages to load.
 The idea is to find a compromise.

 If you use the cubic projection during your editing process, you can perfectly reduce the quality of the zenith (top) and nadir (bottom) tiles.
-Very often, these tiles are just showing some clouds or blue sky, or some soil or paved ground, etc. It is OK to have a slightly lower quality for these parts as they are not crucial, they are not what will grab our attention in the panorama.
+Very often, these tiles are just showing some clouds or blue sky, or some soil or paved ground, etc. It is OK to have slightly lower quality for these parts as they are not crucial, they are not what will grab our attention in the panorama.

 You can also use multiresolution.
 Multiresolution consists in creating several versions of your panoramic image in different resolutions.
 The lower resolution will be loaded first (and quickly), and then the higher resolutions will be loaded one after another.

-The result is that instead of having a high quality panorama loading bit by bit over a black background, you will very quickly see a low quality image that will gradually become less and less blurred until it reaches the highest resolution.
+The result is that instead of having a high-quality panorama loading bit by bit over a black background, you will very quickly see a low-quality image that will gradually become less and less blurred until it reaches the highest resolution.
 It is a more enjoyable experience for the viewers.

-CONCLUSION: Congratulations for making it to the end of this tutorial!
+Congratulations for making it to the end of this tutorial!
 But that’s not completely over yet.
-You noticed that I mentioned panorama software along this tutorial series without giving it much explanation.
+You noticed that I mentioned panorama software throughout this tutorial series without giving it much explanation.
 I am sorry if that made you confused.
 I just wanted to avoid mixing theory and software reviews, this is a part of this website that will be developed soon.